-How does haircare restore hair health.
+How does haircare actually work?

 How haircare actually works to ‘repair’ damaged hair.
 The hair you see is dead so how can products promise to heal or strengthen your strands internally.
 The hair has no nervous system it’s why you can’t feel it when its being cut.
 It has no blood or cell regeneration its not a living tissue so you can’t permanently repair your damaged hair.
 So, this leads me to tell you how does actually haircare work.